-Auto accidents happen all the time.
-However, there are many types of accidents that can occur, and everyone’s situation is slightly different.
-If you have been in an accident, call one of our St. Louis car accident lawyers.
-If you simply want to better educate yourself to improve your driving, situational awareness, and general highway safety, you will find the following information useful about these five types of auto accidents and the common injuries resulting from them.
+Car accidents happen all the time.
+However, many types of accidents can occur, and everyone’s situation is slightly different.
+If you have been in an accident, call one of our Saint Louis car accident lawyers.
+Suppose you simply want to better educate yourself to improve your driving, situational awareness, and general highway safety.
+In that case, you will find the following information useful about these five types of car collisions and the common injuries resulting from them.

 1. Rear-End Collisions